Best Storage Bins of 2021

 Leading the charge testing storage bins is Senior Review Editor Maggie Brandenburg.
 Maggie loves a clean home and is passionate about everything having a specific spot to live.
 Over the decades, she has tried, tested, and broken hundreds of storage bins for everything from living out of her teardrop trailer to organizing her mittens (yes, really).
 Regardless of whether it's her drawing supplies or her camping gear, Maggie is adamant about keeping it all neatly organized and stored.
 She's been testing home goods and outdoor gear for GearLab since 2017.

 To choose this selection of the most promising bins available, we spent hours scouring hundreds of options.
 This selection spans the full spectrum of bin usage, from super tough to super cute.
-Every one was purchased at full price for impartial side-by-side testing.
+They were all purchased at full price for impartial side-by-side testing.
 We put them through the wringer, going far beyond packing them full of blankets, sweaters, books, and art supplies.
-We measured their dimensions, pushed them down the stairs while full, carried them fully-loaded, and checked their weather protection with the help of a garden hose.
+We measured their dimensions, pushed them down the stairs while full, carried them fully loaded, and checked their weather protection with the help of a garden hose.
 We did our best to find their limits so you can choose the perfect bin for exactly what you need to store.

 Analysis and Test Results